 Now in this Spring tutorial, we will cover some most prominent features of Spring Framework:

 - Offers comprehensive tools

-Here, are important landmarks form the history of Spring:
+Now in this Spring Framework tutorial, we will cover some important landmarks form the history of Spring:

 - Spring framework was written by Rod Johnson and was first released in June 2002.

 - Spring last version release in March 2004